awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts.concepts.design.md

 ## Software Updates and Patching<a name="concepts.concepts.design.updates"></a>

-Elastic Beanstalk periodically updates its platform configurations with new software and patches\.
-Elastic Beanstalk does not upgrade running environments to new configuration versions automatically, but you can initiate a [platform upgrade](using-features.platform.upgrade.md) to update your running environment in place\.
-Platform upgrades use [rolling updates](using-features.rollingupdates.md) to keep your application available by applying changes in batches\.
+Elastic Beanstalk periodically updates its platforms with new software and patches\.
+Elastic Beanstalk doesn't upgrade running environments to new platform versions automatically, but you can initiate a [platform update](using-features.platform.upgrade.md) to update your running environment in place\.
+Platform updates use [rolling updates](using-features.rollingupdates.md) to keep your application available by applying changes in batches\.

 ## Connectivity<a name="concepts.concepts.design.connectivity"></a>